-Anyone who has witnessed, knows about, or has experienced a Title IX violation is encouraged to seek help and report the complaint to COM Campus Police and/or the Title IX Coordinator.
+Anyone who has witnessed, knows about, or has experienced a Title IX violation is encouraged to seek help and report the complaint to the Title IX Coordinator.

 Faculty, staff and student employees who receive complaints of sexual harassment or sexual misconduct are obligated to report complaints to the Title IX Coordinator and/or their supervisor or department head.
-To file a complaint submit an incident report.
+To file a complaint submit an Sexual Misconduct Complaint Form.
 Filing this incident report constitutes official notice to College of the Mainland and authorizes the institution to investigate the information and allegations contained within the report and seek resolution.
 This report is NOT confidential; however, Clery Act reporting does not include any personal identifying information.
 Submitting this report notifies the following College entities of the incident:

-- Vice President for Student Services and Title IX Coordinator, Dr. Vicki Stanfield - Chief of COM Police, Sylvia Chapa
+- Vice President for Student Services and Title IX Administrator, Dr. Vicki Stanfield - Title IX Coordinator, Lonica Bush